eawag-rdm/resup/doc/INSTALL_Unix.md

 ###  3. Provide your CKAN API key

 1. Point your webbrowser at the Eawag Research Data Platform, log in, and click on your name (top right).
-    In case you are doing this from a machine outside the Eawag network, jump to step **5.**
+    In case you are doing this from a machine outside the Eawag network, visit step **5.**
 2. Copy your API key (left sidebar, bottom) to the clipboard.
 3. Set the environment variable CKAN_APIKEY accordingly.
 For bash users that would be:
 	```bash